Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Rabu, 8 April 2026 20.57.35 UTC
+- WIB: Rabu, 8 April 2026 22.24.13 UTC
-- WITA: Rabu, 8 April 2026 21.57.35 UTC
+- WITA: Rabu, 8 April 2026 23.24.13 UTC
-- WIT: Rabu, 8 April 2026 22.57.35 UTC
+- WIT: Kamis, 9 April 2026 00.24.13 UTC

 Kutipan Inspiratif:
-"You make the world a better place by making yourself a better person."
+"Somebody asked me to explain the relationship between you and me, they expected the answer as, just friends.
+But I simply smiled and said.
+Gods gift."

-Kategori: motivational
+Kategori: friendship